 The Duke & Duchess of Cambridge started Day 2 of Royal Visit Canada aboard a seaplane!
 This morning they took a scenic flight from Victoria to Vancouver for a day of engagements in the bustling west coast seaport of British Columbia.

 Kate paid tribute to the host country by wearing an ensemble inspired by the colours of the Canadian flag.

-Her eye-catching red and white frock is a bespoke Alexander McQueen broderie anglaise dress based on a piece from the designer's Resort 2017 collection.
+Her eye-catching red and white frock is a custom Alexander McQueen broderie anglaise cotton dress based on a piece from the designer's Resort 2017 collection.
 The dress featured a studded mandarin collar, button-front bodice and tiered skirt with scalloped trim.
-Kate's dress was customized with regular long sleeves and white barrels cuffs.
+Kate's dress was customized with regular long sleeves and white barrel cuffs.